Beginner’s Guide To PMP® Certification Exam

 Now that we have seen the numbers, let us understand why PMI membership is important.

-From exam preparation perspective alone there are many benefits, some of which are –
+From an exam preparation perspective alone there are many benefits, some of which are –

 - Commitment: For many people juggling work and PMP study is very hard.
-And if you do not have strong reason (like changing job based on PMP credential) it becomes hard to sustain momentum.
-Be getting the membership you demonstrate your seriousness to yourself.
+And if you do not have a strong reason (like changing jobs based on PMP credentials) it becomes hard to sustain momentum.
+By getting the membership you demonstrate your seriousness to yourself.

-- Study benefits: Membership area has some great resources for study.
+- Study benefits: The membership area has some great resources for study.
 Many of the publications and books are given free access to PMI members.

 - Access to industry trend reports, and monthly PMI Today published periodically by PMI.org

 - Once PMP certified, you can earn the PDUs required for CCRS without any additional cost!

 PMP Certification Exam Costs